isaacs/node-glob/README.md

 those patterns are checked for validity.
 Since those two are valid, matching proceeds.

-The character class patterns `[:class:]` (posix standard named classes) style class patterns are supported and unicode-aware, but `[=c=]` (locale-specific character collation weight), and `[.symbol.]` (collating symbol), are not.
+The character class patterns `[:class:]` (POSIX standard named classes) style class patterns are supported and Unicode-aware, but `[=c=]` (locale-specific character collation weight), and `[.symbol.]` (collating symbol), are not.